tools-study/journal/drafts/draft_7.md

-# Towards Genetic Engineering of the Human Nervous System
+# Towards Genetic Engineering of the Nervous System

 ---